General Science & Technology with Teaching, B.S.

-The B.S. with Teaching in General Science and Technology is part of Temple's innovative "TUteach" secondary education teacher-training program.
-The B.S. with Teaching provides broad training in general science and prepares students for a career in secondary school teaching or an entry level laboratory position.
-The education courses in the B.S. with Teaching include supervised teaching in school district classrooms and emphasize inquiry-based approaches to learning.
-Students in the B.S. with Teaching degree program become eligible for a Pennsylvania teacher certification when they complete all the requirements for the degree that include theoretical and practical courses in education specifically designed for science and mathematics majors.
+The Bachelor of Science in General Science and Technology with Teaching is part of Temple's innovative "TUteach" secondary education teacher-training program.
+The BS in General Science and Technology with Teaching provides broad training in general science and prepares students for a career in secondary school teaching or an entry level laboratory position.
+The education courses in this major include supervised teaching in school district classrooms and emphasize inquiry-based approaches to learning.
+Students in the BS in General Science and Technology with Teaching degree program become eligible for a Pennsylvania teacher certification when they complete all the requirements for the degree that include theoretical and practical courses in education specifically designed for science and mathematics majors.
 In order to be recommended for Pennsylvania teacher certification, students must graduate with:

 2. meet GPA and testing requirements of the state of Pennsylvania.